wstn2010/kenputer-cms/src/pages/products/index.md

         - 'Confluence Storage Format' aware.
 You can replace words without breaking storage format.
         - You can choose to replace an individual word you like.
         - Available for Confluence administrators and Space administrators and general users.
+  heading: What we offer
+  description: >
+    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+This is an edit via identity...
 testimonials:
   - author: Elisabeth Kaurismäki
     quote: >-